Tag Archive for: Why LePort Schools

 infant-baby-classroom-huntington-beach

 • A trained professional to guide and nurture your child.
 Most in-home childcare providers have little if any formal training in guiding young children.
-They may have completed a few courses, and taken CPR training, in the case of younger sitters or Au Pairs.
+They may have completed a few courses, and taken CPR training, in the case of younger sitters or au pairs.
 Or in the case of some nannies, they may have had years of on-the-job childcare experience.
 But few full-time nannies are college graduates, and even fewer have completed a rigorous course of study in child development.
 LePort’s lead infant teachers, in contrast, are college-educated, intelligent professionals, who have completed a year-long, advanced program in Montessori education for children ages 0 months – 3 years.
-They have studied child development, practiced working with infants under the careful supervision of experienced AMI teacher-trainers, and have completed teaching internships in a Montessori infant or toddler pogram.
-And they’ve been evaluated by LePort on a range of criteria, from expressive vocabulary to genuine warmth and caring for children.
+They have studied child development, practiced working with infants under the careful supervision of experienced AMI teacher-trainers, and have completed teaching internships in a Montessori infant or toddler program.
+In some cases, a teacher may not have completed all of the above but has been promoted from an assistant position, where they were carefully evaluated on a range of criteria, from expressive vocabulary to genuine warmth and caring for children, and they are participating in a Montessori training program.
 As a result, our infant teachers are not mere childcare providers: they are trained guides and teachers for babies.

 • An environment that is optimized around a baby.
 A home is a beautiful place, but unless you are able to set aside an entire room for your baby and equip it with special furniture and a wide range of materials, it remains a space designed primarily around the needs of adults.
 There will be many things baby can’t touch; many things baby can’t reach; many objects that are hard to child-proof perfectly and still be useful for adult purposes.
 In contrast, LePort’s Montessori infant environment is designed entirely around the needs of babies.
 Mirrors go to the floor.
 Special small stairs with rails invite babies to crawl and climb.
 Soft floor mats cushion falls.
 Low shelves abound, and on them are placed materials carefully selected to help babies explore safely with all their senses.
 Miniature tables and chairs allow children to have a meal together; and even the toilet is baby-sized.